belozierov/SwiftCoroutine/README.md

 ##
 Many languages, such as Kotlin, JavaScript, Go, Rust, C++, and others, already have [coroutines](https://en.wikipedia.org/wiki/Coroutine) support that makes the use of asynchronous code easier.
 Unfortunately, Apple is still behind on this feature.
 But this can be improved by a framework without the need to change the language.

 This is the first implementation of [coroutines](https://en.wikipedia.org/wiki/Coroutine) for Swift with macOS and iOS support.
 They make the [async/await](https://en.wikipedia.org/wiki/Async/await) pattern implementation possible.
 In addition, the framework includes [futures and promises](https://en.wikipedia.org/wiki/Futures_and_promises) for more flexibility and ease of use.
+All this allows to do things that were not possible in Swift before.

 ### Usage